InkScape: Create Eye-Catching Scientific Illustrations for your Manuscript

 - InkScape runs on all operating systems: Windows, Mac, and Linux.

-InkScape is a good choice for authors preparing diagrams and other line art in their manuscript.
+InkScape is a good choice for authors preparing diagrams and other line art for their manuscript.
 At the same time, you should be aware that this open source program has a few limitations, compared to high-priced programs like Adobe.
 For example, if you need to create images in color, be sure to double check that CMYK colors are available in InkScape.
 This is something that most printers will require if they are to accurately reproduce your color artwork.
 A 2016 article reported that InkScape did not include CMYK color profiles.
 However, the CMYK option is listed in the current features list for InkScape.
 It is always a good idea to communicate directly with software providers to clear up these kinds of questions.

 Look Out for Specific Guidelines on Images